Carlin Springs Road over North George Mason Drive

 While still structurally sound, the Carlin Springs Road Bridge over North George Mason Drive has shown the greatest deterioration of any County-owned bridge.
-We'll be undertaking a complete replacement of the existing bridge, with the rehabilitation project focusing on much-needed structural improvements and new safety features for motorists, pedestrians and bikers.
+We will undertake a complete replacement of the existing bridge, with the rehabilitation project focusing on much-needed structural improvements and new safety features for drivers, pedestrians and bikers.

 The design of the replacement bridge will: